smalljaguar/logging_test/NOTES.md

 - check if pinouts are configured correctly
 - NAND Flash is enabled by defining macro NANDFLASH
 - if adafruit BMP280 lib doesn't work, try DFRobot one
+- consider using takeforcedmeasurement if bmp doesn't work

 Simple optimisations:
 - If running out of space in RAM, try wrapping constant strings in `F` macro which puts them in flash (read-only)